 The Dairy Challenge recognizes the need for individuals exiting dairy science programs to have experience in the implementation and use of herd management software.
 Students are taught to use these tools, thus entering the workforce with hands-on experience not only in the dairy setting but also behind the scenes where every cent counts.

 The Dairy Challenge will continue to grow as more and more students realize the importance of hands-on experience.
 Amelicor will be right there will them, every step of the way.

-This post is part 1 of 3 in a series on the Dairy Challenge.
-Subscribe to be notified about the third part of the series that will include a documentary video on the 14th Annual Western Dairy Challenge.
-The contest will be held in Ogden, Utah, Feb.
-21-23, with 52 students from seven universities that will make up 12 teams.
+This post is part 1 of a 3 part series on the Dairy Challenge.
+The 14th Annual Western Dairy Challenge was held in Ogden, Utah, Feb.
+21-23, with 52 students from seven universities that made up 12 teams.